-The concert choir of Calvin College, The Capella is composed of advanced singers from different disciplines.
-Rehearsing one hour each day, four times a week, The Capella gives a major concert each semester in addition to annual tours and participation in area church services.
-The Capella was founded by Seymour Swets in 1935 and later conducted by Howard Slenk and Merle Mustert.
+The SATB concert choir of Calvin College, Capella is composed of advanced singers from different disciplines.
+Rehearsing one hour each day, four times a week, Capella gives a major concert each semester in addition to annual tours and participation in area church services.
+Capella was founded by Seymour Swets in 1935 and later conducted by Howard Slenk and Merle Mustert.
 Joel Navarro was appointed as the choir’s fourth conductor in 2002.
-The Capella toured Europe in May 2008 and earned a pair of third-place medals in an international choral competition in Tours, France.
+Beginning the fall of 2014, the choir will be directed by Pearl Shangkuan.
+Capella toured Europe in May 2008 and earned a pair of third-place medals in an international choral competition in Tours, France.
 It has been featured in several ACDA state conventions and is frequently invited to sing for professional symphony orchestras in Michigan.
-In January 2012, The Capella traveled to churches and international schools in Hong Kong, Guangzhou, Manila, and Singapore.
+In January 2012, Capella traveled to churches and international schools in Hong Kong, Guangzhou, Manila, and Singapore.

 Dr. Howard Slenk became Capella's second conductor in 1967.
 During his thirteen-year tenure, the choir became known as the Capella, based on the pattern of the German Kapella, which meant that the choir sang literature that called for accompaniment by various instruments.
 In avoiding the redundancy of the Capella Choir, the proper reference became, simply, Capella.